Ingrid Pollard: Three Drops of Blood

 Curated by talking on corners.
 Exhibition of new work by Ingrid Pollard, 2022 Turner Prize nominee.

-The exhibition includes photography, print, mixed media, text, found objects and an extensive project archive.
-It is the culmination of a two-year research project which has seen Pollard travel across Devon.
-Drawing on her interests in classification, systems of knowledge, leisure, trade and money, Pollard has honed in on botanical gardens, ferns and the unique historical collections of books at the Devon and Exeter Institution.
-Part of Pollard's research involved exploring the representationof botanicals in local lace making, including the renowned Honiton lace.
+The exhibition included photography, print, mixed media, text, found objects and an extensive project archive.
+It was the culmination of a two-year research project which saw Pollard travel across Devon.
+Drawing on her interests in classification, systems of knowledge, leisure, trade and money, Pollard honed in on botanical gardens, ferns and the unique historical collections of books at the Devon and Exeter Institution.
+Part of Pollard's research also involved exploring the representation of botanicals in local lace making, including the renowned Honiton lace.